creack/telepilot/DESIGN.md

 We'll use 0.5 CPU, 50MB memory and 1MB/s IO limits as hardcoded presets.

-To determine the major/minor for device IO limit we will scan `/proc/partitions` and use the block devices numbers.
+To determine the major/minor for device IO limit we will list `/sys/block` and use the block devices numbers from `/sys/block/<dev name>/dev`.

 For production, we may also want to consider to implement more toggles for flexibility.